EMDR Basic Training through Otago University

 As an integrative psychotherapy approach, EMDR is compatible with all contemporary paradigms including, psychodynamic, cognitive-behavioural, experiential and systemic therapeutic modalities.

-- 10 hours of case consultation are required to complete Special Topic 1.
-The supervision is built into the course in 2 block of 5 hours of group supervision.
+- 10 hours of supervision are required to complete Special Topic 1.
+The supervision is built into the course.
+5 hours of group supervision is provided after each block course.

-- Group case consultation training dates are organised during the course.
+- Group supervision training dates are organised during the course.